rfporter/tag-engine/README.md

 - Removed "out" from output name of Init ValChange Events Cluster.vim V2.0.3.1
-- Removed relaxed type feature from get tag property
+- Removed relaxed type feature from get tag property V2.0.4.3
+- Flattened VIMs to try to avoid build issuse.

 # Known Issues
 - All expressions are evaluated as DBL type.
 Must be aware that tag values are converted to DBL for eval.